3+ years experience in insurance and personal finance editing

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Various factors affect how much you’ll pay to insure a home, including the value of your home, your location, the level of coverage you choose, and the insurance company you select.
-Here’s what you need to know about home insurance prices for $400,000 homes to find a great deal on coverage and avoid overpaying.
+In general, the higher your dwelling coverage amount, the more expensive your home insurance premiums will be.

-How much is home insurance on a $400,000 house?
+Cost of insurance on a $400,000 house

-The annual cost of dwelling coverage on a $400,000 house is $2,194, on average.
+The annual cost of dwelling coverage on a $400,000 house is $2,961, on average.
 Because the average cost of home insurance varies by company, it’s a good idea to shop around and compare all your options.

 The table below shows the average cost of a home insurance policy on a $400,000 house from various home insurers.

-Average home insurance cost by state
+Average cost of home insurance on a $400,000 house by state

 Your state and ZIP code have a significant effect on your homeowners insurance premium and monthly payment.
 Your location plays a role due to varying crime rates, severe weather conditions, natural disasters, rebuilding costs, and proximity to fire departments.
 These main factors all affect how likely you are to file a home insurance claim.